Mohammed-Alanazii/CS616_PROJECT/README.md

 ## 📈 Results Overview
 The final results, including total distances, optimality gaps, and runtimes for each algorithm across all TSP instances, are compiled in `results/tsp_final_results.xlsx`.
 Visualizations such as convergence plots and route maps are saved in the `results/figures/` directory.

+**Note on Result Stability:**
+The reported results are based on single-run experiments.
+Due to the probabilistic nature of the algorithm and parallel processing variances, you may observe slight deviations in the final gap percentages ($\pm 0.5\%$) when re-running the notebook.
+This is standard behavior for stochastic optimization methods constrained by **execution time limits**.

 ## 🎓 Academic Integrity & Acknowledgments